 For every interaction that you want to apply it to, the Text-to-Speech feature generates an audio file which the user can listen to in any of the supported channels.

 It is extremely simple to add the voice option to your interaction.
-Firstly, click the cog sign in the Text to Speech section.
+Firstly, click the Settings in the Text to Speech section.

-Once you have selected a voice, the ‘Generate Speech Bot’s Message’ button will become available, click it.
+Once you have selected a voice, the ‘Generate’ button will become available, click it.

 This creates an audio file to match the text of your interaction.
-If you update your bot’s message at any point, remember to update the audio file by clicking the orange refresh button.
+If you update your bot’s message at any point, remember to re-generate the audio file by clicking the Generate button.

-This is how the interaction appears for the user, who now has the option of playing or downloading the interaction as well as reading it.
+This is how the interaction appears for the user, who now has the option of playing the interaction as well as reading it.